pranigopu/sentiMiner/notes/chromeExtension/usingDjangoBasedBackend/README.md

 - Display the results within the popup

 ## NOTE 1: Cross origin request from extension to server
-When trying to make requests from extension scripts (service worker, specifically) I got the following errors
+When trying to make requests from extension scripts (service worker, specifically) I got the following errors <br>
 <br> **ERROR 1** <br>
 ```
 Access to fetch at 'http://127.0.0.1:8000/alpha/name?name=Prani' from origin 'chrome-extension://pehhkdndjcmeebmpmkeofnbaiideooeh' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.